-- Services that are not reasonable and necessary, according to the standards of the Original Medicare Plan - Experimental or investigational medical and surgical procedures, equipment, and medications, unless covered by the Original Medicare Plan or unless, for certain services, the procedures are covered. - Orthopedic shoes, unless they are part of a leg brace and included in the cost of the brace (exception: orthopedic or therapeutic shoes are covered for people with diabetic foot disease). - Supportive devices for the feet (exception: orthopedic or therapeutic shoes are covered for people with diabetic foot disease). - Hearing aids and routine hearing examinations unless otherwise specified in the EOC. - Routine eye examinations, radial keratotomy, LASIK surgery, vision therapy, and other low vision aids and services, and eyeglasses (which are only covered after cataract surgery) unless otherwise specified in the EOC. - Self-administered prescription medication for the treatment of sexual dysfunction, including erectile dysfunction, impotence, and anorgasmy or hyporgasmy unless otherwise included in the member's Part D benefit.
-Please see the formulary for details. - Reversal of sterilization measures and non-prescription contraceptive supplies. - Acupuncture. - Naturopathic services. - Services provided to veterans in Veterans Affairs (VA) facilities.
-However, in the case of emergencies received at a VA hospital, if the VA cost sharing is more than the cost-sharing required under the Plan, the Plan will reimburse veterans for the difference.
+- 10. Services that are not reasonable and necessary, according to the standards of the Original Medicare Plan - 11.
+Experimental or investigational medical and surgical procedures, equipment and medications, unless covered by the Original Medicare Plan or unless, for certain services, the procedures are covered. - 12.
+Orthopedic shoes, unless they are part of a leg brace and included in the cost of the brace (exception: orthopedic or therapeutic shoes are covered for people

+- with diabetic foot disease). - 13.
+Supportive devices for the feet (exception: orthopedic or therapeutic shoes are covered for people with diabetic foot disease). - 14.
+Radial keratotomy, LASIK surgery, vision therapy and other low vision aids and services unless otherwise specified in the EOC. - 15.
+Self-administered prescription medication for the treatment of sexual dysfunction, including erectile dysfunction, impotence and anorgasmia or hypogamy unless otherwise included in the member's Part D benefit.
+Please see the formulary for details. - 16.
+Reversal of sterilization measures and non-prescription contraceptive supplies. - 17.
+Naturopathic services. - 18.
+Services provided to veterans in Veterans Affairs (VA) facilities.
+However, in the case of emergencies received at a VA hospital, if the VA cost-sharing is more than the cost-sharing required under the Plan, the Plan will reimburse veterans for the difference.
 Members are still responsible for the Plan cost-sharing amount.